Andy Fairweather Low: Work since 2000

 In 2007, he continued touring with Roger Waters' Dark Side of the Moon Tour.
 Later that year, as part of his own Sweet Soulful Music tour, he performed at venues such as the Stables in Wavendon, The Ferry in Glasgow and the Library Theatre, Darwen, Lancashire.

-In May 2008, Fairweather LowRoskilde & the Lowriders started a UK tour, the Low Riders being Paul Beavis, Dave Bronze and Richard Dunn.
+In May 2008, Fairweather Low & the Lowriders started a UK tour, the Low Riders being Paul Beavis, Dave Bronze and Richard Dunn.
 In 2009, he joined Eric Clapton's band for a series of 11 concerts held at the London's Royal Albert Hall.
 He became part of Clapton's touring band with drummer Steve Gadd and keyboardist Tim Carmon throughout May 2009.
 In 2011, Fairweather Low joined Clapton for another series of concerts at the Royal Albert Hall.
 He also performs with Edie Brickell, Steve Gadd, and bassist (and fellow Welshman) Pino Palladino as The Gaddabouts; their eponymous album was released in early 2011, and their second album, Look Out Now!, was released in 2012.

 Also in 2011, Fairweather Low made a guest appearance on Kate Bush's album 50 Words For Snow, singing on the chorus of the album's only single, "Wild Man".

 In 2013, he opened Eric Clapton's shows with his band the Lowriders on Clapton's European tour and, later that year, Fairweather Low & the Lowriders released the album, Zone-O-Tone.
 In April 2013, he appeared at the Eric Clapton Guitar Festival Crossroads in New York and featured on two tracks of the DVD of the concert.
 On 13–14 November, he was also part of Eric Clapton's band on the occasion of Clapton's two concerts during the "Baloises Sessions" in Basel, Switzerland, where he was featured singing "Gin House Blues".
 In November 2015, Fairweather Low made a guest appearance on Kevin Brown's album Grit.

 Between September 2021 and April 2022, Fairweather Low & the Low Riders undertook an extensive UK tour, billed as "On The Road Again", playing over 50 dates and ending at the Flowerpot in Derby on 30 April 2022.
 On 31 December 2022/1 January 2023 he appeared as a guest artist on the Jools' Annual Hootenanny show on BBC2 to welcome in the new year.

 During the COVID-19 lockdown, Fairweather Low recorded a new solo album, Flang Dang, at Rockfield Studios, on which he played every instrument except drums.
 The album was released in February 2023 under The Last Music Company label.